MeltwaterArchive/datasift-java/README.md

 Changelog
 ---------

-* v.2.1.0 Finalised support for Historics and addedsupport for Push delivery (2012-08-17)
+* v.2.2.0 Finalised support for Historics and addedsupport for Push delivery (2012-08-17)

+* v.2.1.1 Fixed some bugs in the websocket reconnection logic (2012-07-26)

 * Added the develop branch as required by git flow (2012-08-15)